WhaleJ84/points_of_interest/README.md

 The `name` entry is displayed as an submit button with the the JavaScript running `poiRequest(ID)` on click to allow the user to view individual points and their revuews (explained in further detail in Task D).
 The `recommend` entry is also a submit button that runs `recommend(ID)` on click (explained in further detail in Task C) and is displyed with a 'thumbs up' emoji, which in modern web design is associated with approving something.

-The majority of this file is explained in further detail in Task I

 ### index.php

 To prevent a user from trying to search for a region that doesn't exist within the database, before the `points_of_interest.phtml` view is loaded, the query `SELECT DISTINCT region FROM pointsofinterest` is saved to `$regions` and passed into the view to be loaded into the drop-down menu.